By Bob DeMarco

 So you see, when you live a life surrounded by Alzheimer's it is very easy to go over to the dark side.

 For me, I decided to get out of the Alzheimer's cave, and start living life.
-Actually, I decided that Dotty and I would begin living our life.
+Actually, I decided that Dotty and I would begin living our life anew.

 I looked Alzheimer's right in the eye.
-I was no longer banging my head against the wall or riding the hamster wheel.
-I admit, I still ride the Alzheimer's roller coaster, but not by choice.
-Its just part of the job.
+I no longer banged my head against the wall or rode the hamster wheel.
+Well maybe I did on occasion.

 So if you start doing little positive things over and over, sooner or later your brain will come along for the ride.

-After spending two days away from Dotty, I am now convinced that the cumulative acts we practice each day are what are most important.
+I remain convinced that the cumulative acts we practice each day are what are most important.

 - Communicating in Alzheimer's World